bkaplan-github/parameterized-content-block/README.md

 The "title" value will allow overriding the default content block title that appears at the top.
 The "description" value will override the content block description that appears when the mouse hovers over the title or icon.

-## Advanced Features
+## Advanced Input Options
-Advanced features like rollover descriptions and different input types are achieved by adding data within comments after the AMPscript "SET" statements.
+Advanced options for inputs like rollover descriptions and different input types are achieved by adding data within comments after the AMPscript "SET" statements.
 For example:

     %%[ /* PARAMETERS START */
     SET @Body_Text = "Here is some text" /* {"label":"Enter Text Here","encoding":"html","description":"type your body text here"} */